CARTOGRAPHIES

-Inspired by cigarette packets found on the streets of Dunedin and Shanghai, each piece operates as response to both the material object, and the site in which it was found.
-While the consistency of the form can be easily recognised, each piece draws upon the distinct graphic language of a specific packet, asking the audience to question their familarity and provinance.
-The reduction of the graphic language brings an ambiguity to their reading; are these legitimate designs or something else?
-Together the works form an archive; a way of knowing the world in terms both local and global.
-Furthering the artist’s interest in effects of globalisation, this work encourages a meditation on homogenization of culture on the one hand, and a celebration of plurality on the other.
+The form is consistent and easily recognised, but each piece draws upon the distinct graphic language of the place in which it was found.
+The reduction of the graphic language brings an ambiguity to their reading, asking the audience to question their provenance- are these designs legitimate or fictitious?
+Together the works form an archive; a way of knowing the world in terms both local and global, and encourage a meditation of the homogenization of culture on one hand, and a celebration of plurality on the other.

-‘TOPOGRAPHIES’ 1-V1 (2020).
+‘CARTOGRAPHIES’ I-VI (2020).
 Stainless steel and enamel paint.
+240x98x10mm

-Topographies’ was first shown at Laree Payne Gallery in the exhibition 'Handshake in Hamilton', in July 2020.
+CARTOGRAPHIES’ was first shown at Laree Payne Gallery in the exhibition 'Handshake in Hamilton', in July 2020.

 Previous